 Contact the Environmental Assistance Center (EAC) at 800-662-9278 or EGLE-Assist@Michigan.gov, if you have questions or need assistance.
 The EAC is staffed from 8:30 a.m. to 4:30 p.m.
 Tell the operator that you are calling about shoreline erosion and you will be transferred to a field staff person.
 After hours, please leave a message and someone will get back to you the next business day.

 Shoreline Protection Permits

 Permits are required from both EGLE and the U.S. Army Corps of Engineers (USACE) prior to placement of any shore protection using the EGLE/USACE joint permit application information below.

-Minor Project Categories for shoreline protection projects that avoid and minimize adverse impacts are available to applicants (for example, MP Category 41).
+Minor Project Categories for shoreline protection projects that avoid and minimize adverse impacts are available to applicants (for example, MP Category 41 and 49).
 Projects that meet these MP categories can be expedited by EGLE, do not require a public notice, and have reduced application fees for the applicant.
 EGLE has also revised its procedure for activities not constituting a use in a Critical Dune Area.

 EGLE Great Lakes Programs

 Additional shoreline protection, permit application resources, and coastal planning information for Great Lakes shorelines can be found on EGLE’s Great Lakes websites listed below.

 Engaging EGLE on Great Lakes Shoreline Erosion (recorded 11/12/19, 69 min)